dhis2/notes/decisions/2020/03/10-ui-layers-stacking-context.md

 - Based on those feature files, we need to write E2E tests to cover our current implementation.

+- The E2E tests should be as realistic as possible, using the components the same way an App would.

+- We can and should also test the final, low level, implementation for consistency.

 - After we have established a baseline we can better evaluate any new proposals on how to deal with the layers.